gold-olar/bs-test/README.md

 # Project Report

-This project was built using a microservice architecture.
+This project was built using a microservice architecture.You can quickly check it out here [View Deployed app](https://bs-testapp.herokuapp.com/).

 Technologies used: